Exo-MerCat/Exo-MerCat/docs/source/run_tap.md

 Exo-MerCat can be queried using [TOPCAT](https://www.star.bris.ac.uk/~mbt/topcat/).
 To download the Exo-MerCat table by performing a TAP query on TOPCAT the user should:

 - Select VO --> Table Access Protocol (TAP) Query
-- Paste this link TAP URL into the Selected TAP Service: [http://archives.ia2.inaf.it:80/vo/tap/projects](http://archives.ia2.inaf.it:80/vo/tap/projects) and click Use Service
+- Paste this link TAP URL into the Selected TAP Service: [http://archives.ia2.inaf.it/vo/tap/projects/](http://archives.ia2.inaf.it/vo/tap/projects/) and click Use Service (tip: you can also search for `exomercat` and it will find the TAP address autonomously).
 - Paste your ADQL query in the ADQL section. (for example `SELECT TOP 1000 * FROM exomercat.exomercat`) and click Run Query.

 The Exo-MerCat table will be then downloaded and available on TOPCAT.
 More ADQL examples can be found in [Examples](#examples).